410oldfish/CG_FinalProject/CodeFramework/README.md

 ## 5. How to Read the Code?

 - Start with [`/src/main.cpp`](/src/main.cpp)
-- Then follow the pipeline stage step by step
+- Then follow the pipeline stages step by step

 The important code you may want to read first.